Information for prospective students

 © Universität Münster – Nike Gais

 The subject is primarily concerned with the functions and effects of public communication.
-The focus of communication science at the IfK is on the public sphere, recipient research, media change, communicator research and journalism research.
-The Münster department is one of the leading research departments in the German-speaking world.
-In terms of content, the professors at the Department of Communication (IfK) cover a wide range of subjects within communication studies.
-Their work focuses on both basic and applied research.
+The focus of communication science at the IfK (Kommunikationswissenschaft) is on the public sphere, recipient research, media change, communicator research and journalism research.

 Overview of research at the IfK

-• Communication science
+• Communication Science Programme

-The degree course in Communication Studies teaches methods, knowledge and skills that qualify students for independent, reflective and responsible work in media and communication professions as well as in applied and university research.
+The course in Communication Science teaches methods, knowledge and skills that qualify students for independent, reflective and responsible work in media and communication professions as well as in applied and university research.
 It deals with the conditions, structures, functions and possible effects of media and communication and their historical development in modern society.
-On the one hand, it deals with the media and communication-related aspects of public communication and, on the other, with the social and individual realities that develop under the influence and use of media and communication.
+On the one hand, it deals with the media and communication-related aspects of public communication and, on the other, with the social and individual realities that develop under the influence, use of media and communication.
+This academic training is supplemented at the IfK by initial practical professional orientation.
+In contrast to a traineeship or journalism school, a degree in Communication Science is not primarily aimed at comprehensively practicing the practical skills of the media professions.
+Rather, in addition to central practical media basics (such as research and news writing), it systematically teaches media knowledge, methodological and reflective skills, which are essential for successful work in the changing media and communications industry.

-The media and communications industry has developed into one of the most important sectors of the economy in recent decades.
+The media and communication industry has developed into one of the most important sectors of the economy in recent decades.
 Accordingly, there is a need for qualified workers in the industry, which has also increased the demand from first-year students for an education in communication studies.

 • Journalism (editorial work in print (newspaper, magazine), news agency, radio, television and online media)

-• PR/press and public relations (activities in the field of external and internal corporate communications/organizational communications, PR agencies, press offices in NGOS, political parties, public sector organizations, as well as culture, sports, science)
+• PR/press and public relations (activities in the field of external and internal corporate communications/organisational communication, PR agencies, press offices in NGOs, political parties, public sector organisations, as well as culture, sports, science)

-• Advertising (creative and conceptual activities in the field of advertising communication.
-Brand communication, media agencies)
+• Advertising (creative and conceptual activities in the field of advertising communication, brand communication, media agencies)

 • Media economics, media management, communication marketing, event communication and publishing (activities in the field of marketing, media economics and media management in media companies, publishing houses, media distributors and other institutions)